Being Yourself: Stop Pretending To Be Someone You're Not

 Maybe it’s an attempt to meet society’s expectations about what you’re supposed to look like and how you’re supposed to behave, based on your gender or other aspects of your identity.

-That’s simply unsustainable, and it can actually lead to more insecurities, depression, and anxiety.
+That’s simply unsustainable, and it can lead to more insecurities, depression, and anxiety.

-Figuring out who you really are and being true to yourself is an integral part of living a happy, fulfilling life.
+Figuring out who you are and being true to yourself is integral to living a happy, fulfilling life.

 What Are The Benefits Of Being True To Yourself?